 Overview of KCE

-The SPDR S&P Capital Markets ETF (KCE) invests in a portfolio of capital market companies and seeks to provide returns that correspond to the S&P Capital Markets Select Industry Index, which is an equal-weighted index.
-Its equal-weighting means that it’s tilted toward smaller companies.
+The SPDR S&P Capital Markets ETF invests in a portfolio of capital market companies and seeks to provide returns that correspond to the S&P Capital Markets Select Industry Index, which is an equal-weighted index.
+Its equal-weighting means it is tilted toward smaller companies.
 This fund primarily invests in investment management companies like State Street Corp (STT), Northern Trust Corporation (NTRS), and Charles Schwab Group (SCHW).
 The top ten holdings make up 26.5% of the KCE ETF.

 Moving average analysis

-The chart above shows that KCE has been trading below its moving averages since the beginning of 2016 and that it broke its 20-day moving average just last week.
+The chart above shows that KCE crossed above its 100-day moving average on November 18.
 Technical analysts view this as a buy signal.
-However, this capital market ETF lags the financial sector ETFs, covering the insurance sector as well as regional banks.
+However, this capital market ETF lags the financial sector ETFs covering the insurance sector as well as regional banks.